 Condition 2 intuitively requires that some ``progress'' must be made by the labelling of node $c$.
 Hence, in the first place, at least one vertex from $\bigcup C_p$ not already present in $\chi (p)$ must occur in $\chi(c)$.
 By the connectedness condition, this is only possible if one edge $f$ from $C_p$ occurs in $\lambda(c)$.
 Hence, by the special condition (i.e., condition (4) of the definition of HDs), $f \subseteq \chi(c)$ must hold.

-Condition 3 is the only place where we slightly deviate from the normal form in \cite {DBLP:journals/jcss/GottlobLS02}.
-The main motivation of Condition 3 in \cite {DBLP:journals/jcss/GottlobLS02} is to make sure that $\chi(c)$ is uniquely determined whenever $\lambda(c)$, $\chi(p)$, and the $[\chi(p)]$-component $C_p$ from Condition 1 are known.
+Condition 3 is the only place where we deviate from the normal form in \cite {DBLP:journals/jcss/GottlobLS02}.
+The purpose of Condition 3 in \cite {DBLP:journals/jcss/GottlobLS02} is to make sure that $\chi(c)$ is uniquely determined whenever $\lambda(c)$, $\chi(p)$, and the $[\chi(p)]$-component $C_p$ from Condition 1 are known.
 However, there also would have been other choices to achieve this goal.
-Our Condition 3 chooses $\chi(p)$ {\em minimal\/}.
+Our Condition 3 chooses $\chi(c)$ {\em minimally\/}.
 That is, to ensure the special condition, $\chi(c)$ must contain all vertices from $\bigcup \lambda (c)$ that occur in $\chi(T_c)$.
 Since all edges in $C_p$ are covered at some node in $T_c$, all vertices from $\big(\bigcup \lambda(c)\big) \cap \big(\bigcup C_p\big)$ must occur in $\chi(c)$.
-On the other hand, there is no need to add further vertices to $\chi(c)$, since vertices not occurring in $\bigcup \cov(T_c)$ can never violate the connectedness condition at node $c$ as long as we stick to our strategy of choosing $\chi(u)$ minimal also for all nodes $u \in T_c$.
-In contrast, Condition 3 in \cite{DBLP:journals/jcss/GottlobLS02} chooses $\chi(c)$ {\em maximal\/}.
+On the other hand, there is no need to add further vertices to $\chi(c)$, since vertices not occurring in $\bigcup \cov(T_c)$ can never violate the connectedness condition at node $c$ as long as we stick to our strategy of choosing $\chi(u)$ minimally also for all nodes $u \in T_c$.
+In contrast, Condition~3 in \cite{DBLP:journals/jcss/GottlobLS02} chooses $\chi(c)$ {\em maximally\/}.
 That is, also all vertices in $\big(\bigcup \lambda(c)\big)$ that occur in $\chi(p)$ are added to $\chi(c)$.
-This deviation from the normal form in \cite{DBLP:journals/jcss/GottlobLS02} is crucial since, in our construction of an HD, we will be able to derive the possible sets $C_p$ (there are only linearly many candidates) as soon as we have $\lambda(p)$ and $\lambda(c)$ but we will ``know'' $\chi (p)$ only much later in the algorithm.
+This deviation from the normal form in \cite{DBLP:journals/jcss/GottlobLS02} is crucial since, in our construction of an HD, we will be able to derive the possible sets $C_p$ as soon as we have $\lambda(p)$ and $\lambda(c)$ but we will ``know'' $\chi (p)$ only much later in the algorithm.

-We now recall two key results from \cite{DBLP:journals/jcss/GottlobLS02}, whose proofs can be carried over almost literally to our setting of extended subhypergraphs and are therefore omitted here.
+We now carry over two key results from \cite{DBLP:journals/jcss/GottlobLS02}, whose proofs can be easily adapted to our setting of extended subhypergraphs and are therefore omitted here.

 \begin{theorem}[cf.\ \cite{DBLP:journals/jcss/GottlobLS02}, Theorem 5.4] Let $H'$ be an extended subhypergraph of some hypergraph $H$ and let $\mathcal{D}$ be an HD of $H'$ of width $k$.
-Then there exists an HD $\mathcal{D}'$ of $H'$ in normal form, such that $\mathcal{D}'$ also has width $k$. \end{theorem}
+Then there exists an HD $\mathcal{D}'$ of $H'$ in normal form, such that\ $\mathcal{D}'$ also has width $k$. \end{theorem}

 \begin{lemma}[cf.\ \cite{DBLP:journals/jcss/GottlobLS02}, Lemma 5.8] Let $H'$ be an exten\-ded subhypergraph of some hypergraph $H$ and let $\mathcal{D} = \langle T, \chi$, $\lambda \rangle$ be an HD in normal form of $H'$.
 Moreover, let $p, c$ be nodes in $T$ such that $p$ is the parent of $c$ and let $C_c \subseteq C_p$ for some $[\chi(p)]$-component $C_p$ of $H'$.
 Then the following equivalence holds: $C_c$ is a $[\chi(c)]$-component of $H'$ if and only if $C_c$ is a $[\lambda(c)]$-component of $H'$. \end{lemma}